 Heck, you don’t even need to touch the portafilter again – it’s dutifully sent scuttling back to the brew group and extraction begins immediately.

-I have to say this is rather impressive, although I still don’t really see the point.
-Then again, I continue to have an open mind as I continue this Philips Baristaina Espresso Machine review!
+I have to say this is rather impressive, although I still have a hard time seeing the point.
+Then again, I made a point of approaching the machine with an open mind throughout my Philips Baristaina Espresso Machine review!

 Water Tank

 Made from BPA-free plastic, the removable water reservoir attaches to the rear of the machine and sports the same ribbed design as the main body.
-Oh, and it doesn’t seem like there’s any water filter involved, so using the right coffee water in this machine will be of vital importance.
+Oh, and there’s no water filter involved, so using the right coffee water in this machine is of vital importance.

 Milk Foam